 The bulk of that amount was comprised of mortgage debt, followed by student loan, auto loan and credit card debt.
 And delinquent debt — payments that are 30 days or more late — is also growing.
+Cutting your expenses and bills can help manage your debt but often only provide minimal assistance.
 Fortunately, whether you’re drowning in debt or just want to pay down what you owe more quickly, there are several budgeting strategies you can use.

 Click through to see how you can dig yourself out of debt.

 Create a ‘You Only Live Once’ Budget

 A YOLO budget gives you a clearly articulated vision you can use as a guiding principle to save, spend mindfully and pay off debt, said Jason Vitug, author of “You Only Live Once: The Roadmap to Financial Wellness and a Purposeful Life.”

 Write your vision statement at the top of your monthly budget planner to remind you of your effort’s purpose.
 You can also include in your vision statement how you expect to feel when you’re living the lifestyle you want — and add photos to illustrate that lifestyle, Vitug said.